 Cybercriminals have a large range of tools and resources to launch phishing and malware attacks against online platforms.
 The dark web provides fertile grounds for criminals to opening discuss methodologies and trade new malware variants, types and processes.
-From well-established banking malware, such as Dyre, ZeuS and Kronos, to more recently discovered malware, such as Shifu and CoreBot, fraudsters have a host of advanced capabilities at their disposal to help them bypass existing bank defenses.
+From well-established banking malware and financial trojan, such as Dyre, ZeuS and Kronos, to more recently discovered malware, such as Shifu and CoreBot, fraudsters have a host of advanced capabilities at their disposal to help them bypass existing bank defenses.

 Corebot is named after debug file string Core.pdb.
 It’s currently known features include:

 - Steal saved passwords for Email, FTP, Web sites, etc.

 - Steal information typed into Web forms